edward-b-1/Python-Limit-Order-Book/README.md

 ## How to use the CLI

 The following bash commands show how to run the CLI on Linux.
-You need to be in the directory `new_limit_order_book_project`, such that the `limit_order_book_cli` directory is accessable from the current working directory. `python3 -m venv .venv` creates a Python virtual environment.
-You will need the appropriate Linux package to be installed for this to work.
-On Debian based systems `sudo apt install python3.XX-venv` should install it. `3.XX` is the version number.
-It must match with the output of `python3 --version`.
+You need to be in the root directory, such that the `limit_order_book_cli` directory is accessable from the current working directory.
+See the section on Setup Instructions for more information.

 ```
 $ cd new_limit_order_book_project